-75% of ELI households in Kern County are paying more than half of their income on housing costs compared to 4% of moderate-income households.
+77% of ELI households in Kern County are paying more than half of their income on housing costs compared to 2% of moderate-income households (2022)

-Like the shortfall analysis described above, the cost burden analysis uses one-year PUMS data for all counties with more than 50,000 renter households and combines two, one-year samples for all remaining counties with less than 50,000 renter households.6 The cost burden analysis also leverages CHAS data to proportionally distribute data across multiple counties located in a single PUMA.
+Like the shortfall analysis described above, the cost burden analysis uses one-year PUMS data for all counties with more than 50,000 renter households and combines two, one-year samples for all remaining counties with less than 50,000 renter households.
+Similarly, the analysis for geographies with fewer than 50,000 renter households is completed in odd numbered years only to avoid overlap when combining years.
+Therefore, the "current" data may be older for some counties.
+For example, in 2024 Butte County's most current data is from 2021, whereas Los Angeles County has data for 2022.
+The cost burden analysis also leverages CHAS data to proportionally distribute data across multiple counties located in a single PUMA.
 Even with quality controls in place, these values leverage sample survey data and should, therefore, be regarded as estimates.
 Small differences in cost burden across demographic groups or geographies, for example, should not be assumed to be statistically significant.